ivansojivarghese/SC4000-Machine-Learning/README.md

 Distillation is key: student models trained on teacher logits generalize better.
 Calibration improves log-loss.
 Ensembling multiple models/folds can further boost performance.
-#### Summary
-The warning is normal; just make sure you train the classification head on labeled data.
-Follow the steps above to complete your pipeline and maximize your leaderboard score.